UPsudJM/SoCo/INSTALL.md

 ------------------
 SoCo's interactions are based on angular.js.
 Corresponding modules are packaged with the software.

-Warning: If you are not in France, you might want to adapt the locale and maybe some of the code.
+Warning: If you are not in France, you might want to adapt the locale and maybe some of the SoCo templates and/or JS files.

 Database configuration
 ----------------------